karlhulme/dsengi/README.md

 You can use Jsonotron to generate interfaces for each document type to be saved.

-## Todo

-- Read x-ms-session-token from response and use it subsequent requests so that a single instance of this engine will always be reading it's own writes.

 ## Design

 A NoSQL database offers a few specific benefits: